NC DWR: Water Education Programs

-NC DWR's Office of Water Education is dedicated to supporting educators throughout North Carolina.
-We strive to create programs, events, and other resources to connect and engage communities with their local water resources.
-Below is a list of a few existing programs we offer.
+DWR's Office of Water Education is dedicated to supporting educators throughout North Carolina.
+The office strives to create programs, events and other resources to connect and engage communities with their local water resources.
+Below is a list of a few existing programs the office offers.
 If you're interested in learning how you can utilize these water education resources into your own programs, please email lauren.daniel@ncdenr.gov.

 Water Education Programs